-David Hook is a Hunter man through and through.
-He was born in the Valley and grew up on the family grazing property at Belford near Branxton, fertile pastures increasingly surrounded by vineyards.
-That viticultural landscape and his father's cellar of Hunter wines virtually destined a career in the wine industry.
+David Hook of David Hook Wines is a Hunter man through and through.
+He was born in the Valley and grew up on the family grazing property at Belford near Branxton, with fertile pastures increasingly surrounded by vineyards.
+That viticultural landscape and his father's cellar of Hunter wines virtually destined his career in the wine industry.

-During the 1980's David planted his own vineyards, selecting sites on the family grazing property that would provide wines of consistent quality, integrity and individual character.
-A tiny winery was constructed to make small parcels of premium wine.
+During the 1980's, David planted his own vineyards, selecting sites on the family grazing property that would provide wines of consistent quality, integrity and individual character.
+A tiny winery was constructed to make small parcels of premium wine, and thus David Hook Wines was first born.

-In 1998, inspired by the decade in the northern hemisphere, David, or ‘Hooky' as he's known to many, returned home to nurture his vineyards and expand the capacity of the winery.
+In 1998, inspired by his decade in the northern hemisphere, David, or ‘Hooky' as he's known to many, returned home to nurture his vineyards and expand the capacity of the winery.

-His accumulated knowledge and experience has resulted in a finely crafted portfolio of wines displaying outstanding regional and varietal characters, wines that reflect their origins, vintage nuances and the legacies shared by David's mentors.
+His accumulated knowledge and experience has resulted in a finely crafted portfolio of wines at David Hook Wines, displaying outstanding regional and varietal characters.
+His wines reflect their origins, vintage nuances and the legacies shared by David's mentors.
+At the Small Winemakers Center, David Hook Wines are one of the premium brands we are proud to feature from the Hunter Valley region, and we invite you to browse our selection and buy wine online.

 "I'm a big fan."
 Campbell Mattinson, The Red Album